Grumstrup1/41934_G42/A2/README.md

 **Information needed from IFC:**

-We need to extract all relevant IfcBuildingElements along with geometry
+We need to extract all relevant IfcBuildingElements along with geometry, so for example for a window:

 * **IfcWindow** (and later IfcDoor, IfcWall, etc.)